-Now, MSW has two public workshop spaces, where students and families come to explore all of their curiosities.
+Now, MSW has THREE public workshop spaces, where students and families come to explore all of their curiosities.
 From our woodshop — to our live animals — to our physics exhibits, there's something for everyone!

 Our workshops enrich the lives of students from high-need communities through exciting, hands-on science — here, they can crack open shale fossils, wire a motor toy, build a wooden scooter, ride a homemade hovercraft, and so much more.

 What We Do

 MSW operates 3 bilingual community science centers that provide hands-on science enrichment activities to underserved youth and families.
 We partner with public schools and local community organizations to provide field trips, after-school and summer programs, mobile programs, and free community drop-in days.

 Through experiments, tinkering and construction projects, our programs engage our students’ sense of curiosity and wonder to create authentic learning experiences.

 We currently serve over 40 Title I public schools in San Francisco.
 Each day, we serve anywhere from 70-200 youth, with a yearly impact of approximately 12,000 individual students.

 For over 30 years, we have partnered with over 40 Title-1 public schools in the Bay Area, and dozens of community-based organizations (CBO's) to provide free or low-cost science programs to the students that need it most.

 In 2022, we reached over 10,000 individual students from 45 schools and CBO's with our school-day and after-school programs, as well as hosting weekly community science events for are free and open for all students, families, and community members.

 We are proud to partner with local schools and community organizations whose students benefit from our bilingual and hands-on science experiences in our inspiring workshop spaces.